You can get from Copenhagen to Berlin by train, bus or flight.

 Entry into Germany is currently allowed for: Entry is unrestricted for citizens and permanent residents of Denmark.

 All travelers in Germany must observe the following coronavirus safety measures:

-The information above was last checked on 5/17/22; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your trip from Copenhagen to Berlin closer to your planned date of departure here.
+The information above was last checked on 5/17/22; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your trip between Copenhagen and Berlin closer to your planned date of departure here.

 The current restriction level for returning to Copenhagen, Denmark from Germany is: Partially open.

 Reentering Denmark is currently allowed for: Entry is partially open for citizens and permanent residents of Germany

 All travelers returning to Denmark must observe the following safety measures to reduce the spread of COVID-19 in the country:

 The above information about your return travel to Copenhagen, Denmark was last verified on 1/9/23.
 As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to Copenhagen from Berlin.

-There are 3 ways that you can travel to Berlin from Copenhagen.
-You can take a bus, flight or train.
+There are 3 ways that you can travel from Copenhagen to Berlin.
+You can take a flight, bus or train.

 The cheapest way to travel to Berlin from Copenhagen is by taking a bus with an average price of $40 (€35).